emacs-eask/cli/docs/section-08-implementation.md

 `eask` is the node entry, and the main yargs definition! `cmds` and `lisp` folders are command files that correspond to each other.

-The sandbox logic is stored inside file `./lisp/_prepare.el`.

 ## Execution Order for Eask